 Yemima Tchernovitz-Avidar’s works became classics of modern Hebrew children’s literature.
 She was among the first authors to draw their subject matter from the everyday lives of the country’s youngsters.
 The protagonists of Eight in Pursuit of One are children firmly rooted in the life of the country, whose relationships and habits enable readers to empathize and identify with them.
 Her other books are likewise marked by simplicity and verisimilitude of plot, their setting in the country’s landscape and everyday life, and their mixture of suspense and realistic characters.
 Her books for younger children, which also draw on their everyday lives and familiar surroundings, are full of animals and plants, personification of toys and other objects.
 Although they frequently deal with such painful experiences as illness, separation, war and death, they are nevertheless full of optimism and excitement.
 Her works have clear educational content, conveying human, national and social values in a natural manner.
 Her language is plain and her style fresh and clear, devoid of hyperbole, modern and colloquial, with images drawn from the Israeli child’s immediate surroundings.
 However, she also drew in a flexible and fluent manner on the language of the Bible and other classical texts.
 In this way she contributed greatly, from the 1930s on, to young people’s ability to read classic Hebrew sources.

 Yemima Tchernovitz-Avidar was awarded the Aaron Ze’ev Prize for Children’s Literature in 1983 and the Israel Prize in 1984.
 In 1992 she was made an Honorary Citizen of Jerusalem.
-Her archive and complete list of publications can be found in the Genazim Biobibliographical Institute of the Association of Israel Writers, 6 Kaplan Street, Tel Aviv, 64734.
+Her archive and complete list of publications can be found in the Genazim Biobibliographical Institute of the Association of Israel Writers in Tel Aviv.
 Merkaz Yemima (The Yemima Center for Research on and Teaching of Children’s Literature) was established in 1985 at the Beit Berl College.
 It includes a library with forty-five of her books and a complete list of publications.
 The Center serves as a meeting place for authors of children’s literature and also produces publications, including a magazine named after one of Yemima’s books, Be’emet?
 (Really?).

-In 2003 her Secret Diaries were published in Tel Aviv (Hebrew), edited and with notes by Rama Zuta.
+In 2003 Yemima's Secret Diaries were published in Tel Aviv (Hebrew), edited and with notes by Rama Zuta.